 |Community Support||Django has a reasonably active but small community.||NodeJS has an active community with experienced users to assist you with updates and customization compared to Django.|

 Frequently Asked Questions

-Yes, we can use Django with Node.js with the help of in-memory data structure stores like Redis.
-In fact, it is beneficial at times to use more than one Back End technology to support the use cases of the application.
+Ans: Yes, we can use Django with Node.js with the help of in-memory data structure stores like Redis.
+In fact, it is beneficial at times to use more than one back-end technology to support the use cases of the application.

-In a way, it is very difficult to say whether Django or Node.js is better as they cannot be really compared to one another.
-There does not exist any thumb rule to follow and decide which of the two technologies can be used for web and mobile app development.
+Ans: In a way, it is very difficult to say whether Django or Node.js is better as they cannot be really compared to one another.
+There is no way to follow and decide which of the two technologies can be used for web and mobile app development.
 The scalability and performance of both technologies are pretty good.
 However, if one wants high scalability, Django can be preferred and if one requires high performance, one can probably use the Node.js framework.
 It will be safe to say that according to the use case, one can decide which technology of the two should be used.